walkman315/007-TheBond/README.md

 # Disclaimer
 Disclaimer : - DeadShot0x7 will not responsible if you misuse the script , by using  the script you're that you will be responsible for the loss you have made
+# Version
+ Version of 007-TheBond is 2.0 , this is official Release of the Project

 # Usage